 Some of us will be affected by our early years more than others.
 Through our background, environment and experiences, we may emotionally struggle.
 Our earlier experiences shape how we will go on to behave.

-But that can be no excuse for bad behaviour.
-As parents it’s our duty to show children moral practices regardless of our own background.
-It’s important that whatever issues we have, we sort them out so that family don’t have to pick up the pieces long after we’re gone.
+That can be no excuse for bad behaviour.
+It’s a parent’s duty to show children moral practices regardless of their own upbringing.
+It is important that whatever issues a parent has, they try sort them out, so their children don’t have to pick up the pieces, long after they’re gone.

-I also believe that no matter how we’re born, or what our story is, our entrance and exit are the most important part, because together they shape who we are and how others see us.
-There is no excuse for the adverse impact we leave behind.
-We only have to pick up a newspaper or listen to the media hype to know how some of those stories end.
+I believe that no matter what circumstances we’re born into, or what our story is, our entrance and exit are the most important, because together they shape who we are and how others will see and remember us.
+There is no excuse anyone leaving behind an adverse impact.
+We only have to pick up a newspaper or listen to the media, to know how some of those stories end.

-Where we deal with neglect, abuse, or anxiety, my own experience shows that we don’t have to stay in that place.
-I have learned that whatever truths we uncover along the way, we must embrace them and learn a more spiritual path, because that fundamentally helps with our emotional and spiritual growth.
+But no matter what we deal with, we don’t have to stay in that place.
+I have learned that whatever truths we uncover along the way, we must learn a more spiritual path, because that helps shapes us, our life and helps us emotionally and spiritually grow.

 It is how moral we are, how we communicate with each other, and the good deeds we do for others that will set the tone for our journey to enlightenment.
 And though our path may not always run smooth, it is still possible for us to live a moral life.